vampd/vampd/README.md

 On linux run: `sudo mount 192.168.50.5:/assets /assets`

+NOTE: Your local machine might not have an `/assets` folder.
+To create one, `mkdir /assets`.
+Also, note it is possible to mount the folder to another folder of your choosing.
+The directory `/assets` guarantees the path is the same as that of the virtualized machine.
+This is neccessary under some conditions, such as gitsubmodules.

 ##Mounting the assets through Samba
 To mount your local machine to the host, you will need to do some leg work, but it